Many Canadians wonder whether it’s best to invest in real estate or stocks right now. The answer depends on your worldview and your appetite for risk.

 Up to this point, I’ve argued that buying real estate should be a lifestyle decision rather than an investment-driven one.
 There’s simply no mistaking that stocks have vastly outperformed real estate over the long term.

-But one reason why real estate may be a better investment than stocks has to do with leverage.
+But one reason why real estate may be a better investment than stocks relates to leverage.
 In Canada, you can buy a home with just a 5% down payment.
 That means you can use an initial investment of $22,500 to buy a home worth $450,000.
-You simply cannot obtain that kind of leverage by investing in stocks
+You simply cannot obtain that kind of leverage by investing in stocks.

 Now imagine a $450,000 house that appreciates by 2% per year for 30 years is worth $815,000.
 That’s a 12.71% return on your initial $22,500 investment.
 Not bad!